HoloInnovation/HoloRenault/README.md

 ### Independent movement of objects
-As the main goal of the project was the set up of Renault's machines in a factory, one of the key feature of the app was the possibility to select an hologram, and to put it wherever the user wanted.
-For that, we used scripts given on the "HololToolkit", the script "TapToPlace".
-In order to use this script, we have to have on the Unity scene a Gaze Manager, a Gesture Manager and a spatial mapping.
+As the main goal of the project was the set up of Renault's machines in a factory, one of the key feature of the app was the possibility to select a hologram, and to put it wherever the user wanted.
+For that, we used scripts given on the "HololToolkit", the script ``TapToPlace``.
+In order to use this script, we have to have on the Unity scene a ``Gaze Manager``, a ``Gesture Manager`` and a ``Spatial mapping``.
 This script is allowing us to then select an asset or hologram, and to put it wherever the mapping is detecting something.

 ### Object scaling
 Object scaling is an essential feature.
 When there is no need for simulation, for example during a presentation, it is most useful to have a smaller model to act and present around.

-In MS Visual Studio to scale an object you need to create a Vector3 as we are working in 3 dimensions.
+In Microsoft Visual Studio to scale an object you need to create a Vector3 as we are working in 3 dimensions.
 It takes three float arguments.
 To keep accurate information using fractal number, simply add (float) to the variable.

 ### Creating an object from a menu
 In order to set up the factory, our application should have the possibility to instanciate new assets on the scene.
-For that, we added a button "Add Asset" in a menu, which allows the user to create a new hologram in front of him whenever he is air tapping the button.
+For that, we added a button *Add Asset* in a menu, which allows the user to create a new hologram in front of him whenever he is air tapping the button.
 This hologram is defined in the component panel of the button.
 The following video on [Youtube](https://www.youtube.com/watch?v=J7vCS75DC6w) is a demonstration of our app, with simple assets :